 The Nail Knot remains a popular knot with fly fishers for attaching the leader butt section to the fly line.

-As the name suggests, the Nail Knot does require a nail, or equivalent long thin object, to tie.
-Or even better, use a purpose built nail knot tool [link].
+As the name suggests, the Nail Knot does require a nail, or an equivalent long thin object, to tie.
+Or even better, use a purpose-built nail knot tool.

 One of the key reasons to use the nail knot is it is a tight, compact low-profile knot that will slide through the guides on your fly rod, particularly if coated in a pliable glue like PlioBond.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?